 The last thing any person wants to endure is dental pain.
 However, sometimes that pain leads to patients wondering, “What is a dental emergency?”
-When you are experiencing persistent pain, or have a chipped or broken tooth, you might feel like what you are experiencing is a dental emergency.
+When you are experiencing persistent pain or have a chipped or broken tooth, you might feel like what you are experiencing is a dental emergency.
 Splendid Dental Woodlands can answer your questions and guide you through emergency dental services.

-How to Tell if it is a Dental Emergency
+How to Tell if It Is a Dental Emergency

 According to the American Academy of Family Physicians, we learn that 22% of the population has either experienced dental or oral pain during the past six months.
 Some of these pain conditions lead to or are the result of dental emergencies.
 Because not every situation is a dental emergency, it helps to know precisely what is a dental emergency.
 To help determine if you have a dental emergency, ask yourself the following questions:

 - Do you have persistent pain or a severe toothache?

 - Did one of your teeth fall out?